How to set up PostgreSQL

 }

-• Create an AWS IAM user and attach the policy to this user.
+• IAM user: Create an AWS IAM user and attach the policy to this user.
 To create an AWS IAM user:

 1. Follow the steps in the AWS Identity and Access Management User Guide.